Bledar Devolli: Club career

-He was released by the Flamurtari chairman Shpëtim Gjika on 19 July 2011, along with three other main players, Daniel Xhafaj, Sebino Plaku and Julian Ahmataj.
+Devolli was released by the Flamurtari chairman Shpëtim Gjika on 19 July 2011, along with three other main players, Daniel Xhafaj, Sebino Plaku and Julian Ahmataj.

 He joined Shkumbini on 30 July 2012.

 International career

 Devolli was first introduced to the national team in 2000 when he was called up to participate in the 2000 Rothmans International Tournament.
 He made his debut on 6 February by playing in the first half of the opening match versus Andorra which finished in a comfortable 3–0 win.
 His second appearance occurred two days later against Azerbaijan as Albania won 1–0.
-In the last match Devolli was rested as Albania defeated hosts of Malta to secure the first place with 9 points and the first title.
+In the last match Devolli was rested as Albania defeated hosts of Malta to secure the first place with nine points and the first title.

-Management career
+Managerial career

 Devolli started his management career on 8 July 2014 as he became the new coach of his boyhood club Luftëtari for the 2014–15 season.
 Following the goalless draw against Butrinti on 8 February 2015 which left the team in penultimate position in Albanian First Division, Devolli resigned from his post.
 His decision was accepted by club board.

 On 28 January 2016, Devolli was appointed the new coach of Albanian First Division side Kamza.
 He left the duty on 26 March of the following year.

 On 5 August 2017, Devolli joined fellow First Division side Bylis in their bid to achieve promotion to top flight.
 He resigned on 4 October following the goalless draw against Turbina.

 He was appointed manager of relegation-threatened Kastrioti in January 2019.